proplot-dev/proplot/docs/why.rst

 * Since `~proplot.subplots.GridSpec` permits variable spacing between subplot rows and columns, "outer" colorbars and legends do not mess up subplot spacing or add extra whitespace.
 This is critical e.g. if you have a colorbar between columns 1 and 2 but nothing between columns 2 and 3.
 * `~proplot.subplots.Figure` and `~proplot.axes.Axes` colorbar widths are specified in *physical* units rather than relative units.
 This makes colorbar thickness independent of subplot size and easier to get just right.

 There are also several :ref:`New colorbar features` and :ref:`New legend features`.
-See :ref:`Colorbars and legends` for details.

 The subplot container class
 ===========================